-Read my reviews about my top recommended piano music books with graded repertoire that I use in my studio.
+Read my reviews about the top recommended piano music books with graded repertoire that I use in my studio.
 This is my long time favorites of really great quality anthologies with different styles of music we use all the time.

 But since the main purpose of the pieces in a method or lesson book are to teach you fundamental skills and technique for piano playing and how to read notes etc. So they might be a tad bit boring.

-The books are perfect to complement with any piano method, and great for adult beginners who are ready for some "real" music by known composers.
+These books are perfect to complement with any piano method, and especially great for adult beginners who are ready for some "real" music (without simplifications) by known composers.

 My students, and I, love the In Recital series by the FJH Music Company.
 The books also come with a CD with piano accompaniment which will help your performance sound much better, especially in the beginning.